 This is the place to include any information that was omitted elsewhere, but it is still worth mentioning.
 For instance, you can include any charts, market analyses, contracts, resumes or other legal documents that you find relevant to support your business plan.

 Now that you know how to carry out each step of your business plan, it’s time to get going.
-You can easily learn how to draft a business plan by using IdeaBuddy business plan builder that is built to guide first-time founders and managers with experience through each part of the business plan writing, so you can focus on the key content, rather than worry about the form.
+You can easily learn how to draft a business plan by using IdeaBuddy business plan builder that is built to guide first-time founders and managers with experience through each part of the business plan writing, so you can focus on the key content rather than worry about the form.